 - Sometimes, in situations with lots of noise and commotion, your dog may not be able to hear you correctly.
 Knowing the proper hand signal for each command helps you communicate through all the audio clutter.

-Here are a couple excellent resources (all short videos) to help get you started on teaching hand signals to your dog.
+Here are a couple of excellent resources (all short videos) to help get you started on teaching hand signals to your dog.

 Train For Life